irenenikk/modelling-unigram/README.md

 make all LANGUAGE=<wikipedia language code> MAX_TRAIN_TOKENS=<the amount of tokens to use in training>
 ```

+In order to change the hyperparameters of the two-stage model, define `ALPHA` and `BETA`.

+You can see the individual steps of the experiments in the `Makefile`, but `all` will download the data (if it has not been downloaded already) and train the type and token models (if they have not been trained), retrain a two-stage model with the given hyperparameters, evaluate all models, and calculate type entropies as well as expected code lengths.

+The results are stored under their own folder for each language in `results` by default.

 You can also run the components of the experiments individually:

 `get_wiki`: Download and preprocess wikipedia data.